 In some cases, the zone editor will immediately reject your entry, if you mis enter the value.
 In other cases, the entry will be accepted - but Blogger will reject your attempts to publish.
 Either scenario can be caused by mis entry of either the "Name" or "Destination" value, and your overlooking the differences between "absolute" vs "relative" addresses.

 GoDaddy adds the trailing ".", in most cases!

 This problem is observed by some as the mysterious "period" / "full stop".

-- If you add the period, and it is not allowed, the zone editor will reject your attempt.
+- If you add the period, and it is not allowed, the zone editor will reject your attempt, as a syntax error.